The insider advice on this page is from two of Wendy’s Trusted Travel Experts for Israel: Joe Yudin and Jonathan Rose of Touring Israel.

 Mid-January to early March.
 As long as you don’t mind highs in the 50s and a little rain, this is the time to avoid crowds and get great deals.
 In Jerusalem and other high-altitude destinations like Safed and the Golan Heights, it can be chilly (in the 40s and low 50s in January in Jerusalem) with occasional light snow.
 But if you’re going somewhere like Eilat on the Red Sea in the south, winter weather is lovely—especially when you compare it to the sweaty days of summer.

-Any Jewish holiday.
+Any Jewish holiday—unless the reason for your trip is to experience them in Israel!
 Avoid Passover (usually in early April, around Easter) and Sukkot (usually in early October) at all costs: You’ll battle crowds and pay peak-season rates on hotels with overnight minimums.
 With Jews from abroad visiting family and Israelis on vacation, tourists are everywhere.

 July and August.
-If you don’t like the heat, you won’t like these balmy months.
-But the beaches and bars in Tel Aviv and along the coast are absolutely bursting with energy in the summer.
+If you don’t like the heat, you won’t enjoy these balmy months.
+But the beaches and bars in Tel Aviv and along the coast are absolutely bursting with energy in the summer—and Joe and Jonathan can schedule lots of cooling activities in the rivers, waterfalls, and seas of Israel.

 Thinking that Galilee and Golan can be done as a day trip from Jerusalem or Tel Aviv.
 There’s too much to see in the north of the country.
-Plan to spend one day working your way north (stopping for sights along the way) and at least two days touring before heading back to the center.
+Plan to spend one day working your way north, stopping for sights along the way, and at least two days touring before heading back to the center of the country.

 Make sure taxi drivers turn their meters on and follow a reasonable route.
 A driver will always give you a price and try to drive away; tell him to put the meter on and that you’ll need a receipt.
 (If he refuses, get out.)
 Then track his route on GPS.
 If you think you’re being swindled, take a photo of the license plate or the driver’s name (on a sign inside the taxi) and report him.

-Do as you would in America and tip everyone 10 to 20 percent: waiters, taxi drivers, bellboys, housekeepers, room service, tour guides, the guy who washes your hair at the salon.
+Do as you would in America and tip everyone 10 to 20 percent: waiters, taxi drivers, bellboys, housekeepers, room service, the person who washes your hair at the salon.

 Water shoes.
 They’re weirdly essential, whether you’re hiking through a stream to a waterfall oasis, walking along an ancient underground aqueduct, or stepping from the Dead Sea’s rocky shores onto the salt-crystal sea floor.